maricairns/maricairns/README.md

 ## AI Model Behaviour and Personality, AI Manipulation and Deception
 ---

-Helping AI Models Steer Clear of Shady Stuff.
-AI Model Behaviour.
-AI Model Personality.
-AI Model (meta)Cognition.
-We Are Building AI For More Than 8 Billion Humans.
-Open to Building Safe AI.
-My career focus is to apply clinical psychology and human factors domain expertise to AI safety.
+Applying clinical psychology and human factors domain expertise to AI model behaviour and personality; including what we do not want AI to do

-I write about AI model behaviour, personality and manipulation at https://maricairns.substack.com/
+Read some of my thoughts here: https://maricairns.substack.com/